 CastlePoint's approach to equity investing is based on the fundamental belief that markets are inefficient and mispriced securities can be systematically identified and opportunistically acquired using a time-tested, rigorous, and highly disciplined investment process.
 The firm uses the following broad tactics – an outgrowth of the investment philosophy – in the pursuit of this goal.

 Limit downside risk by acquiring securities trading at a 40% or greater discount to the estimated intrinsic value of the company.
 Building a portfolio using this approach frequently requires one to be indifferent to the market consensus (contrarian) and highly opportunistic.

-CastlePoint's proprietary investment model, independent-minded portfolio management team, and partnership culture of investing alongside clients, are important and differentiating aspects of our proven and historically successful investment approach.
-CastlePoint began offering its flagship large cap equity product in 2005 and launched Integrated Energy in 2013.
+CastlePoint's proprietary investment model, independent-minded portfolio management team, and partnership culture of investing alongside our clients, are each important and differentiating aspects of our proven and historically successful approach to investing.
+CastlePoint began offering its flagship large cap equity product in 2005.

 DONALD L. TUTTLE, CFA